FUCK! Loss, desire, pleasure

 Young Joon Kwak is an LA-based multidisciplinary artist, founder of Mutant Salon, and lead singer in the sexperimental rage-diva band Xina Xurner.
 Kwak had solo exhibitions in Chicago and LA, most recently at Commonwealth and Council (LA), in September 2014.
 Kwak performed and exhibited in collaborative and group exhibitions at venues such as the Hammer Museum, REDCAT, Honor Fraser Gallery, and Night Gallery (LA), Southern Exposure (San Francisco), Pavillon Vendôme Centre d’Art Contemporain (Clichy, France), and Satellite (Seoul, S. Korea).
 Kwak was the recipient of the Neely Macomber Travel Prize from USC (2014), for the study of butoh and its founder Hijikata Tatsumi in Tokyo, Japan, and is currently organizing an exhibition based on their travel and research at the ONE Archives in 2017.
 Kwak received their MFA from USC, MA from the University of Chicago, and BFA from the School of the Art Institute of Chicago.

-Daphne Von Rey is a Los Angeles based performance artist who primarily uses her body to depict her experience as a HIV+ transgender individual.
+Daphne Von Rey is a Los Angeles based performance artist who primarily uses her body to depict her experience.
 Her performances are violently captivating, creating a sense of intense energy throughout the space, and incorporates videos which utilize both pop culture and literary references.
 She is investigating the notion of blood acting as a vehicle for transcendence to a higher consciousness and how the body’s strength comes from enduring both physical and emotional trials.